Can I Take Advil And Antibiotics

 Antibiotic Stewardship

 Antibiotic stewardship programs are gaining prominence in healthcare settings.
-These programs aim to promote the appropriate use of antibiotics to combat antibiotic resistance.
+That's why these programs aim to promote the appropriate use of antibiotics to combat antibiotic resistance.
 This includes avoiding the unnecessary use of antibiotics for viral infections, selecting the most appropriate antibiotic for bacterial infections, and using the correct dose and duration of treatment.

 Research on NSAIDs and Infections